Pilot Project 1

 - Soil – Compacted soil, no sign of fungi, low water retention, large areas of moss.

 - Plants – Uneven growth, underdeveloped growth, frequent color variation, low resilience against pest outbreaks and climatic changes with a slow response time of fertilizer applications.

 - Pest Control – Used white markers to identify all areas where a plague has spread to before using chemical pesticides on a weekly basis.
-Pest such as, red spider, aphids, leaf miners, Botrytis, root rot.
-Manual and irrigation applications where used.
+Pest such as red spider, aphids, leaf miners, Botrytis, root rot.
+Manual and irrigation applications were used.

 - Composting – Pine sawdust in a big row approximately 30m x 8m x2m (w x b x h).
 Effluent, and chemical nitrogen added.
 Basic time before use were 3 months.

 - Product outcome – 7 Stem needed to make up sales weight, significant loss due to uneven growth and pest damage.

 Notes – a Little Em and Comfrey are used to balance water optimally.
 Also, a little natural pest control products used.
 High maintenance required for crops.